mialkin/docs/design/ddd.md

 ## Value object

-A **value object** is an object that doesn't have an identity which you can compare with other thing by just looking at its properties.
-A `DateTime` object in .NET can serve as an example.
-If value object requires validation you put this validation logic in the constructor and then you don't have to check it anywhere else in the code.
+A **value object** is an immutable type that is distinguishable only by the state of its properties.
+That is, unlike an entity, which has a unique identifier and remains distinct even if its properties are otherwise identical, two value objects with the exact same properties can be considered equal.
+Value objects are a pattern first described in Eric Evans' book on domain-driven design.

 ## Domain event